markorodriguez/markorodriguez/README.md

 ### <div align="center">I'm Marko, a full-stack developer 👨‍💻 from Peru 🚀</div>

-- 🔭 I’m currently looking for a job
+- 🔭 I’m currently working at Mowa Consultora

-- 🌱 I’m currently learning PHP and Laravel
+- 🌱 I’m currently learning AWS

 - 👨‍💻 All my projects are available at my GitHub account and my portfolio.